vij1ay/testdev1/readme.md

 2. **Configure environment:**
    - Create a `.env` file with required keys (OpenAI, Google, Redis, etc.).
-   - Place your case studies and testimonials in the `casestudies/` and `testimonials/` folders.
+   - Modify config in `config.py` for company-specific settings (CompanyName, ChatbotName, etc.).

 3. **Populate vector databases:**
     - Add Case Studies and Testimonials to ChromaDB by placing JSON/txt files in the `casestudies/` and `testimonials/` directories respectively and populate by running: